 Technology, Tax and Domestic Trade: Evidence from Rwanda’s Electronic Invoicing Expansion

-with P. Bachas, F. Kondylis, L. Zavala, J. Karangwa
+[w/ P. Bachas, F. Kondylis, L. Zavala, J. Karangwa]

-Fuel Costs and Domestic Trade in Uganda
+Fuel Costs in Subnational Trade

 Policy

-Sectoral heterogeneity in the COVID-19 Recovery: Evidence from Rwanda Paper
+Sectoral heterogeneity in the COVID-19 Recovery: Evidence from Rwanda

-with J. Loeser, S. Karpe, F. Kondylis, M. Lang
+[w/ J. Loeser, S. Karpe, F. Kondylis, M. Lang] Paper

 CEPR/VoxEU: Shaping Africa's post-COVID Recovery